Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

 #### Procedure

-*Omni-Channel > Orders and Returns > Tab OFFERS*
+*Omni-Channel > Orders and Returns > Tab ORDERS*

 ![Orders](../../Assets/Screenshots/Channels/OrdersReturns/Orders/Orders.png "[Orders]")

 1. Click the *All connections* drop-down list and select the connection for which you want to configure the import settings.
-All connections are displayed in the list.
+All available connections are displayed in the list.
   The *Download orders automatically* drop-down list and the [SAVE] button are displayed to the right of the *All connections* drop-down list.

   ![Orders connection](../../Assets/Screenshots/Channels/OrdersReturns/Orders/OrdersConnection.png "[Orders connection]")